-The Company has issued 3,814,289 Founder Warrants in a private placement that occured with the completion of the Offering.
-Each Founder Warrant is exercisable to purchase one (1) Class A Redeemable Ordinary Share at the exercise price of \notin 11.50, subject to certain anti-dilution adjustments.
+The Company has issued 3,814,289 Founder Warrants in a private placement that occurred at the same time as the Offering.
+Each Founder Warrant is exercisable to purchase one (1) Class A Redeemable Ordinary Share at the exercise price of €11.50, subject to certain anti-dilution adjustments.